ethanoleson/ThesisTracker/README.md

 ### To download:

-Download the repo zip (or clone), open the macOS folder, then click the ThesisTracker application
+Download the repo zip (or clone), open the macOS folder, then click the ThesisTracker application (see below screenshot).

 ![download](screenshots/download.png)